top of page

 Let's begin!

-But back bending comes in all different shapes and sizes and can include tricks both on and off the pole.
+But backbending comes in all different shapes and sizes and can include tricks both on and off the pole.
 There are some backbends that are assisted by gravity and others that are resisted by gravity.

-So, you can imagine when sitting down to write this blog we wanted to talk about the specific anatomy of a backbend but also wanted to make it applicable to backbends of all the above positions.
+So, you can imagine when sitting down to write this blog we wanted to talk about the specific anatomy of a backbend but also wanted to make it applicable to backbends of all the above listed positions.

 But most importantly we want to help you understand the concept of mindful movement when training flexibility or contortion based skills.
 Mindful movement, aka kinaesthesia, is simply defined as a person's awareness of the position and movement of the parts of the body by means of sensory organs (proprioceptors) in the muscles and joints.
 Engaging certain sequencing of muscles in a backbend will assist in smoother quality of the movement, provide greater control, likely reduce risk of injury and lead us to the desired shape of the end position.